Richard O. Spertzel: 2003 invasion of Iraq

-After the 2003 invasion of Iraq, the United States government concluded that Iraq did not have weapons of mass destruction during the period leading up to the 2003 invasion of Iraq after reviewing the Iraq Survey Group's final report on September 30, 2004.
-Claimed links of Iraq to terrorist groups like al Qaeda were never verified, and the National Commission on Terrorist Attacks Upon the United States concluded that there was no real evidence of such links.
-Much of the "intelligence" suggesting WMD in Iraq prior to the 2003 invasion was fabricated by groups like the Iraqi National Congress.
+After the 2003 invasion of Iraq, the U.S. federal government concluded that Iraq did not have weapons of mass destruction during the period leading up to the 2003 invasion of Iraq after reviewing the Iraq Survey Group's final report on September 30, 2004.
+Claimed links of Iraq to terrorist groups like al Qaeda were never verified, and the 9/11 Commission concluded that there was no real evidence of such links.
+Much of the intelligence suggesting WMD in Iraq prior to the 2003 invasion was fabricated by groups like the Iraqi National Congress.